Easy Tiger, Bangers, The Front Page, WhichCraft, Oz Tap House, Thrive Craft House, Brew & Brew, Mort Subite, Whip Inn, Brass Tap

 308 Congress Ave, Austin, TX 78701

 The Whip In is a true Austin original.
 Spend more than a few days in the city and you’ll become familiar with its distinctive vintage sign as you zip (or try to zip) up and down the I-35.
 The Whip In has been owned by the Topiwala family since 1986, and has evolved over the decades from a traditional convenience store to an all-in-one craft beer bar, Indian restaurant, beer and wine merchant and high-end grocery market.
 Anywhere else this might sound a bit odd, but the Whip In is just the kind of unique destination bar that old-school eclectic Austin was famed for.
 For this reason, not all locals are happy with the Whip In’s rather snazzy refurb, which occurred just before Covid, but I like the slim but cosy booths, long wood-panelled bar and stylised modern-Indian decor – although there’s no denying that the vibe has changed from the tie-dye-hippie look the venue was previously sporting.
-With over 100 taps, the Whip In carried a hugely extensive beer list pre-Covid, and once the pandemic fully passes you can expect to find a strong selection of local and national brews, although they are at very limited capacity at the time of writing.
+With over 100 taps, the Whip In carried a hugely extensive beer list pre-Covid, and they appear to be successfully rebuilding their strong selection of local and national brews, including recent offerings from New Holland and Toppling Goliath.
 While I’ve not eaten at the Whip In to date, their menu of classic Indian staples with a few American dishes thrown in is reasonably priced and looks enticing.
 The Whip In’s beer-to-go selection includes a lot of popular out-of-state brands like Dogfish Head, Deschutes, Avery and Fair State Co-op, as well as some lesser-known Texan breweries like No Label and Brazos Valley, along with plenty of local fare.
 Most to-go beers are sold as four or six-packs only.
-The Whip In’s simple beer garden is, of course, replete with a purpose-built stage, and hopefully it won’t be long before their fun live music programme recommences.
+The Whip In’s simple beer garden is, of course, replete with a purpose-built stage, and listings for live music and comedy events can be found on their social media.
 With few craft beer bars this far south and such a cool and unusual set-up, I’d definitely recommend a stop at the Whip In.

 1950 S IH 35 Frontage Rd, Austin, TX 78704